marcmihalack/CmdLineLib/readme.md

 - 1.2.0
     - Added SystemConsole handling common system console features
     - Added AnsiColorConsole to support ANSI console colors
-    - Changing default ArgStartsWith to be '/' for non-TTY and '-' for TTY console Does not affect property value if explicitly set
 - 1.1.3
     - Added descriptive exception message for invalid default value type.
 - 1.1.2